Author Archives: Matt Volodzko

 11. Hydraulic Shovels

-Hydraulic shovels are most common in mining operations, but their general use includes digging and loading large material volumes.
+Hydraulic shovels are most common in mining operations, but they are also used for digging and loading large volumes of material.

-This equipment features a large bucket and lifting arms, allowing teams to transport heavy materials like minerals and rocks.
+This equipment features a large bucket and lifting arms, enabling teams to transport heavy materials such as minerals and rocks.
 You can find several different orientations for hydraulic shovels, including the bucket facing toward or away from the cab.
 While hydraulic shovels are most suited for mining tasks, they can assist with:

 • Site preparation: Hydraulic shovels can complete a few general-purpose applications, such as material handling, grading, excavation and demolition.
 These tasks can aid site preparation for increased efficiency.